 We can help with that.

-In this post, we’re going to take a look at 30 of the most important Instagram statistics that you need to know in 2018 in order to build your strategies and create your campaigns.
+In this post, we’re going to take a look at the most important Instagram statistics that you need to know in 2019 in order to build your strategies and create your campaigns.

 Here’s the list of Instagram statistics we selected grouped by subject.